The Disassembly view provides four columns for breakpoints and PC indicator, address, opcode, and disassembly string.

 - Show memory

-Display a dialog box to select a memory space and update the Memory view to display the memory contents at the address specified corresponding to the instruction location.
+Select a memory space and update the Memory view to display the memory contents at the address specified corresponding to the instruction location.

 - Run to here